 2012-13: Kempe joined MODO’s U20 team and played for Sweden in the 2013 U17 World Hockey Challenge.
 In 39 junior games he scored 6 goals with 7 assists and was -7 with 36 penalty minutes.
 MODO reached the championship game against HV71 and Kempe scored 1 goal and was -2 with 4 penalty minutes in seven playoff games.
 He scored five goals in five games and had 2 penalty minutes for Sweden at the WHC.
 Kempe was selected by the OHL’s Barrie Colts in the second round (107th overall) in the 2013 CHL Import Draft.

 Kempe is a very good-sized winger with a frame ready for more weight.
 He already has a season of SHL play behind him, made possible by his ability and willingness to do whatever the coach asked of him, taking on a primarily third- or fourth-line role.
-Is active in all three zones and doesn’t hesitate to use his body in many capacities.
-Not shy to throw or take a hit to get a job done.
-Kempe has a confident mentality and is clearly knowledgeable about what he can do and where he’s going in the next few years.
-Plays with a mean streak and shows distaste for losing.
-Gains good speed and has a nice, fluent skating stride.
-Also moves well laterally.
-Heads for the net with every opportunity and can be quite vicious in fighting for pucks in and around the goal mouth.
+He is active in all three zones and doesn’t hesitate to use his body in many capacities.
+Kempe is not shy to throw or take a hit to get a job done.
+He has a confident mentality and is clearly knowledgeable about what he can do and where he’s going in the next few years.
+His mean streak and distaste for losing drive him to compete.
+Skating-wise, Kempe gains good speed and has a nice, fluent stride; moving well laterally.
+In the offensive zone he heads for the net with every opportunity and can be quite vicious in fighting for pucks in and around the goal mouth.
 When he has the time coming off the wing, he can lay on a heavy, precise shot.
-Is best when he concentrates on playing his wing in a back-and-forth lane function and being allowed to remain active there.
-Loves to battle for pucks and often comes out of corners with them in tow.
-Knows how to put defenders on their heels, thus creating space for his teammates and the creation of good offensive attacks.
-Has displayed good hands and a good understanding of the game.
-Is seen as being very coachable.
+He is best when he concentrates on playing his wing in a back-and-forth lane function and being allowed to remain active there.
+Kempe loves to battle for pucks and often comes out of corners with them in tow.
+He knows how to put defenders on their heels, thus creating space for his teammates and creating good offensive attacks.
+He has displayed good hands and a good understanding of the game and is very coachable.

-There’s really no telling what Kempe's offensive upside is, but his game is straight-forward enough that it lacks the flash and dash of a Nylander or Fiala, thus it is debatable just what type of offense he’ll be able to provide at a later stage.
-While he looks like a fine prospect and potential future NHL forward, there are those who feel his overall upside would look like that of a two-way, third line player with some bite.
-Still a work in progress in the overall sense of the game and will likely need another two+ seasons before becoming a topic for the NHL despite his early success at the SHL level.
-Bulking up shouldn’t be a problem, but it is necessary going forward.
+Kempe made a positive first impression with the Kings' staff during development camp in July 2014 before returning to Sweden to skate for MODO in 2014-15.
+He also played for Sweden's U20 team at the 2015 World Juniors.
+In his second SHL season as an 18-year-old, there is really no telling what Kempe's offensive upside is.
+His game is straight-forward enough and lacks the flash and dash of William Nylander or Kevin Fiala.
+He looks like a fine prospect and potential future NHL forward but some feel his upside is that of a two-way, third line player with some bite.
+He is still a work in progress in the overall sense of the game despite his early success at the SHL level.
+Bulking up shouldn’t be a problem but it is necessary going forward.